jacob5/summary.stats/README.md

 <!-- badges: end -->

-The goal of summary.stats is to produce a text ready summary of a numeric vector with summary statistics.
+The goal of summary.stats is to produce a text ready summary of a numeric vector with summary statistics, and to plot the distribution of a numeric variable of interest.
+It contains the function sum.stats.

 ## Installation